-- A.8.1.1 Specific target organ toxicity single exposure, (STOT-SE) means specific, non-lethal target organ toxicity arising from a single exposure to a chemical.
+- A.8.1.1 Specific target organ toxicity single exposure, (STOT-SE) [means] refers to specific, non-lethal [target organ toxicity] toxic effects on target organs occurring after [arising from] a single exposure to a [chemical] substance or mixture.
 All significant health effects that can impair function, both reversible and irreversible, immediate and/or delayed and not specifically addressed in A.1 to A.7 and A.10 of this Appendix are included.
 Specific target organ toxicity following repeated exposure is classified in accordance with SPECIFIC TARGET ORGAN TOXICITY REPEATED EXPOSURE (A.9 of this Appendix) and is therefore not included here. - A.8.1.2 Classification identifies the chemical as being a specific target organ toxicant and, as such, it presents a potential for adverse health effects in people who are exposed to it. - A.8.1.3 The adverse health effects produced by a single exposure include consistent and identifiable toxic effects in humans; or, in experimental animals, toxicologically significant changes which have affected the function or morphology of a tissue/organ, or have produced serious changes to the biochemistry or hematology of the organism, and these changes are relevant for human health.
-Human data is the primary source of evidence for this hazard class. - A.8.1.4 Assessment shall take into consideration not only significant changes in a single organ or biological system but also generalized changes of a less severe nature involving several organs. - A.8.1.5 Specific target organ toxicity can occur by any route that is relevant for humans, i.e., principally oral, dermal or inhalation. - A.8.1.6 The classification criteria for specific organ systemic toxicity single exposure are organized as criteria for substances Categories 1 and 2 (See A.8.2.1), criteria for substances Category 3 (See A.8.2.2) and criteria for mixtures (See A.8.3).
+Human data is the primary source of evidence for this hazard class. - A.8.1.4 Assessment shall take into consideration not only significant changes in a single organ or biological system but also generalized changes of a less severe nature involving several organs. - A.8.1.5 Specific target organ toxicity can occur by any route that is relevant for humans, i.e., principally oral, dermal or inhalation. - A.8.1.6 The classification criteria for specific target organ [systemic] toxicity single exposure are organized as criteria for substances Categories 1 and 2 (See A.8.2.1), criteria for substances Category 3 (See A.8.2.2) and criteria for mixtures (See A.8.3).
 See also Figure A.8.1.